 where

 and, for every $x\in \partial G$,

-We now introduce the concept of stochastic viscosity solution for the SIPDE $(f,g,h)$.
-We are inspired by the work of Buckdahn and Ma \cite{buckdahn2001stochastic}, and we refer to their paper for a clear exposition on this topic.
-We use part of their nomenclature and follow the lines of their arguments to arrive at our major conclusion.
+We now define the notion of stochastic viscosity solution for the SIPDE $(f,g,h)$.
+We are inspired by the work {of Buckdahn and Ma \cite{buckdahn2001stochastic}} and we refer to their paper for a lucid discussion on this topic.
+We use some of their notation and follow the lines of their proofs to obtain our main result.